ryan-ronnander/amdgpu-pro-opencl-installer/README.md

 # amdgpu-pro-opencl-installer
 AMD OpenCL installer scripts for Linux.
 These scripts install AMD's "legacy" (non-ROCm) OpenCL components alongside the open source amdgpu stack.
+These scripts are adapted for OpenSUSE and Fedora from the 'opencl-amd' Arch Linux package: https://aur.archlinux.org/packages/opencl-amd/.

 **For GPUs older than Polaris (RX 460, RX 470, RX 480):**